khushi463-tyagi/Eco_Tech/README.md

 ## Future Development
-We want to add a leaderboard and introduce a point system.
+This app has a lot of future scope and some of them are :
+<br>We can maintain a LeaderBoard and award user according to items they have plogged which motivate the user to participate in this.
-We also want to add  a location tracking , so users can track their route.
+<br>We also want to add location tracking, so that users can track their distance and path along with their routes.